-Employees must feel connected to their organisations no matter where they are located in the world.
+Employees must feel connected to their organisations no matter where they are.

-It makes them have a sense of belonging, and they are less likely to look for other jobs outside of the organisation.
+It makes them feel a sense of belonging, and they are less likely to look for other jobs outside the organisation.
 Use technology in your favour to bond with employees.

 5 – Conduct employee engagement activities to make work fun

-Keeping fun as part of the work-life can help avoid stress and boredom amongst employees.
+Keeping fun as part of the work-life can help avoid employee stress and boredom.
 It also allows employees to connect outside of work.

-Remote employees working from home might feel disconnected, and hence organising fun engagement activities can combat loneliness.
+Remote employees working from home might feel disconnected, so organising fun engagement activities can combat loneliness.

-Examples of employee engagement include creative workshops, team building activities over video conferencing, virtual celebrations, rewards, recognitions, team photos, etc.
+Employee engagement includes creative workshops, team-building activities over video conferencing, virtual celebrations, rewards, recognitions, team photos, etc.